top of page

 "How can teaching and travel go together?"
 I mused every day of that 77-day adventure on the Via Podiensis and the Camino Frances.
 When I returned home, the idea grew stronger, and Off Road Scholars was born.

 The process of picking a book and a place is more organic than simply matching a cheese with a wine.
 The book and the place must be inextricably linked, with the one enhancing the other, like a fusion of literary and travel magic.
 So when I choose a book to teach, I look for a place that can help bring its themes and messages to life, while deepening my understanding and appreciation of its culture, history, and people.
-Off Roads Scholars trips are dynamic and immersive, and we create an experience that's greater than the sum of its parts.
+Off Road Scholars trips are dynamic and immersive, and we create an experience that's greater than the sum of its parts.

 Two great tastes that taste great together.
 Here are some of my other dream trips that I will offer some day.

-Wait.
-Is this a class?
 A school?
 A book club on steroids?

-Let me tell you what Off Road Scholars is not
+Let me tell you what Off Road Scholars is not.

 This is not a book club.